XIV Corps (India)

-XIV Corps or Fire and Fury Corps is a corps of the Indian Army.
-It is a part of the Army's Udhampur-based Northern Command.
-The 14 Corps looks after military deployment along Kargil-Leh and looks after the frontiers with China, Pakistan and also guards the Siachen Glacier.
+The XIV Corps or The Fire and Fury Corps is a corps of the Indian Army.
+It is the Army's Udhampur-based part of the Northern Command.
+The 14th Corps forms a military deployment in the Kargil-Leh area guarding the frontiers with China and Pakistan.
+It also guards the Siachen Glacier.

 History

-The 3rd Division was raised in 1962 even as the disastrous war was underway, from elements of HQ Nagaland and kept as an Eastern Command reserve, even though it almost always remained on CI duty.
-After near 30 years in Eastern, the division left the theater two decades ago for Ladakh and never returned.
-While on CI duty, the division was pulled out and sent to fight Pakistani infiltrators in the Matayan-Dras sectors.
-Then when HQ XIV Corps was raised, it took over the 3rd and 8th Division.
+The 3rd Division was established in 1962 during the Sino-Indian War, from elements of HQ Nagaland and remained as an Eastern Command reserve, even though it almost always remained on CI duty.
+After nearly 30 years existence in the East, the division left the area about two decades ago for Ladakh and never returned.
+While on CI duty, the division was pulled out and sent to fight suspected Pakistani infiltrators in the Matayan-Dras sectors.
+Afterwards, when HQ XIV Corps was raised, it took over the 3rd and 8th Division.

 During the Kargil War it consisted of 56th Mountain Brigade, usually stationed at Matayan, 79th Mountain Brigade, usually stationed at Dras, and 192nd Mountain Brigade.

-Exercise Changthang Prahar an Integrated Exercise of all Arms in Super High Altitude Area was conducted in September 2019.
+The Changthang Prahar Exercise, an Integrated Exercise of all Arms in Super High Altitude Area, was conducted in September 2019.

+During the Sino-Indian Border Dispute, the XIV Corps engaged in discussions with Chinese division commanders regarding the Depsang bulge standoff in eastern Ladakh.
+Despite multiple diplomatic talks and Corps Commander-level negotiations, Chinese troops obstructed access to critical patrolling points, prompting the Indian Army to prepare for a prolonged presence, including winter stocking of troops along the Line of Actual Control (LAC).